iKostanOrg/codewars/README.md

 <details>
   <summary><b>How to fix in case .gitignore is ignored by Git</b></summary>

-Even if you haven't tracked the files so far, Git seems to be able to "know" about them even after you add them to .gitignore<br/>
+Even if you haven't tracked the files so far, Git seems to be able to "know" about them even after you add them to .gitignore

 **NOTE:**